People have been eating it for thousands of years, yet still no one can tell me why it should be peeled. So I don’t, and neither should you.

 Second, the strength of the ginger can vary widely by the piece.
 So if you’re looking for a serious hit of ginger, taste it before you add it.

 Now, about that peeling.
 Watch cooking shows and read recipes, and you’ll be told again and again to peel your ginger before chopping, slicing or grating it.
 I have no idea why.
 The skin is entirely edible and doesn’t change the flavor.
-So save yourself the time and effort, and just use your ginger as is.

 And the best tool for the job is a wand-style grater, such as a Microplane.
 These graters quickly reduce ginger root to fine shavings or pulp ideal for cooking.